jlucasdba/pgstratify/README.md

 When you're ready to apply the changes, you can do this:
 `pgvacman --database mydatabase --verbose myconfig.yaml`

 The recommended usage, once your rules are satisfactorily defined, is to schedule pgvacman to run periodically in a cron job (or some other scheduling mechanism).
+The example `alldbs.py` script in the `examples` directory might be helpful.

 ## Detailed Rationale